All surgical procedures create clean, controlled wounds that the body must repair in the weeks after the procedure.

 - Choosing a surgeon who uses surgical techniques that will minimize swelling can set you up for success.

 - Sleeping with your head elevated is recommended after rhinoplasty.
-Propping your head up with pillows or sleeping in a recliner for the first few days will help keep swelling to a minimum.
+Propping your head up with extra pillows or sleeping in a recliner for the first few days will help keep swelling to a minimum.

 - Reduce salt in your diet to minimize fluid retention.
+Drink plenty of water to flush the salt away.

 Seeing the Final Results